ImmortalMan01/mod-plugin/README.md

 ## Building
 Requires JDK 21.
 If the Gradle wrapper JAR is missing, run `gradle wrapper` or use your system Gradle.
-The project depends on the [Snowball stemmer](https://github.com/snowballstem/snowball).
-Gradle will download this library automatically.
+The project depends on the [Snowball stemmer](https://github.com/snowballstem/snowball) and the Zemberek NLP libraries.
+Gradle will download these libraries automatically.

 ```
 ./gradlew shadowJar